FZJ-IEK3-VSA/tsam/README.md

 ## Examples

-A small example how tsa can be used is decribed as follows
+A small example how tsam can be used is decribed as follows

 	import pandas as pd
 	import tsam.timeseriesaggregation as tsam